 Strategy for lengthen bicycle handlebars

-I don’t have any tools for machining aluminium or anything, so I was left with using parts you could get from any hardware store.
+I don’t have any tools for machining aluminum or anything, so I was left with using parts you could get from any hardware store.

 The general strategy was to insert steel rods with a desired length into the handlebar ends.
 Use a pipe with the same diameter as the handlebar and fill up the difference between the pipe and the relatively thick walls of the handlebar.

 I found 14 mm. steel rods and a steel pipe with a 22. mm. diameter.
 The filler in between the rods and pipe turned out to be more difficult.
-In the end I choose spring washers.
-Because they are cut they could be more easily manipulated into place and they we’re thin enough to fit into the space between rod and pipe.
+In the end I chose spring washers.
+Because they are cut they could be more easily manipulated into place and they were thin enough to fit into the space between rod and pipe.

 Measuring and sawing